 THE BIRTH OF LOFT LIVING

 In the early 1960s a new style trend began in the US where old warehouses were turned into living spaces.
-Solid wood furniture was mixed with steel, glass and fabric to decorate large open-plan living and work spaces for a young generation wishing to manifest their opinion of a more sophisticated urban society.
+Solid wood furniture was mixed with steel, glass and fabric to decorate large open-plan living and work spaces for a young generation wishing to express their vision of a more sophisticated urban society.

-The Loft style seen around the world today, is a result of an inherited respect for classic furniture craftsmanship blended with the need for functionality and toughness known from industrial environments.
+The Loft style seen around the world today is a result of an inherent respect for classic furniture craftsmanship blended with the need for functionality and durability associated with industrial environments.
 Danish designer Steven Tynan fusions the toughness of Loft style with Danish furniture craftsmanship towards an ambition of simplicity and functionality.

 Once upon a time in a kingdom far away, a boy from humble origins rose to become one of the world’s greatest storytellers…

 The city of Odense is located right in the center of The Kingdom of Denmark where it was founded more than a thousand years ago.
 In the very beginning of the 19th century, in the city’s most poor and unprosperous neighborhood, Hans Christian Andersen was born… The son of a shoemaker who lost his father at age 11, was later described by historians as an unrestrainable daydreamer and is recognized today, as one of the greatest fairy-tale authors of all time.

 Danish Loft Design reached the homes and restaurants of some 150,000 Western expatriates in Thailand, from city apartments, to restaurants, to holiday homes in the mountains and beach towns of the country.
 This comes as no surprise since our products have always been designed towards European tastes, and the move of operations is simply the next step of a long-term plan.